Scaling Reproducibility: An AI-Assisted Workflow for Large-Scale Replication and Reanalysis: Introduction

+Second, we apply the workflow to instrumental variable (IV) designs.
+Building on \citet{lal2024much}, we analyze \dnum{84} studies; the workflow replicates all main-text regressions in each paper (\dnum{1,910} models in total) and extracts \dnum{597} verified IV specifications for standardized diagnostics, illustrating how automated execution enables systematic analysis across heterogeneous empirical settings.
+The \dnum{84}-study corpus combines \dnum{66} of the \dnum{67} studies in \citet{lal2024much}, plus \dnum{18} newly incorporated studies (2023--2025) under identical inclusion criteria.
+The one Lal et al.\ paper absent from our corpus is excluded because the Extractor agent produced zero coefficients in the main text, leaving no targets for downstream matching.
+Conditional on accessible materials, the workflow reproduces benchmark estimates exactly and completes all diagnostic tests.

-It is important to note that this level of reliability was not achieved in a single engineering pass.
-The corpus spans multiple programming languages (mostly Stata and R), estimation commands, directory structures, and idiosyncratic coding practices.
-Many failure modes arise only when new replication packages are encountered.
-We therefore adopt an adaptive, human-in-the-loop process.
-When a recurring failure pattern is identified, it is encoded as a generalized rule in the execution layer and version-controlled between runs.
+This level of reliability is achieved through an adaptive, version-controlled process.
+Replication packages span multiple programming languages, estimation commands, directory structures, and coding conventions, and many failure modes arise only when new materials are encountered.
+Recurring issues are encoded as generalized rules in the execution layer and versioned across runs.
 Coverage expands across versions, while numerical behavior remains fixed within each version.
-The appendix documents the classes of variability encountered and the corresponding adjustments that resolved them.
+The Supplementary Materials document these failure patterns and the corresponding adjustments.

-This adaptive process reflects the challenges we encountered in our prior large-scale reanalysis projects.
-In earlier work, we manually reconstructed and reanalyzed dozens of published studies using interaction models, IV designs, and parallel trends designs using panel data \citep{hainmueller2019much, lal2024much, chiu2023causal}.
-Each project required years of coordinated effort.
-Much of that time was devoted not to methodological development, but to deciphering authors’ codebases, repairing path dependencies, reconstructing environments, and harmonizing heterogeneous replication materials.
-Those experiences revealed that once a diagnostic template is specified, most remaining work is procedural—and therefore, in principle, automatable.
-They also produced structured benchmark corpora that enable systematic evaluation of an automated executor.

-Viewed more broadly, this project connects to long-standing concerns about research credibility.
-Calls to improve empirical practice---ranging from Leamer’s appeal to ``take the con out of econometrics'' \citep{leamer1983let} to the credibility revolution in economics \citep{angrist2010credibility} and political science \citep{torreblanca2026credibility}---have emphasized transparency, auditability, and disciplined empirical workflows alongside advances in causal identification.
-More recent discussions of the replication crisis, particularly in psychology \citep{open2015estimating}, highlight the consequences of fragile research pipelines.
-In this paper, we adopt the now-standard distinction between reproducibility—recovering reported results using the original data and code—and replicability—obtaining similar findings in new studies.
-Our focus is explicitly on reproducibility.
-It is not a substitute for replication, but a necessary first step toward credible inference and cumulative research.